fireinrain/github-trending/TrendsHist.md

 ## Html

+* 【2024-09-29】[steveseguin / vdo ninja](https://github.com/steveseguin/vdo.ninja) - VDO Ninja is a powerful tool that lets you bring remote video feeds into OBS or other studio software via WebRTC
 * 【2024-09-26】[ONDC-Official / verification-logs](https://github.com/ONDC-Official/verification-logs) - ONDC Pre-production issue & discussion board
 * 【2024-09-22】[git / git\-scm com](https://github.com/git/git-scm.com) - The git\-scm com website  Note that this repository is only for the website; issues with git itself should go to https://git\-scm com/community
 * 【2024-09-13】[opulo\-inc / lumenpnp](https://github.com/opulo-inc/lumenpnp) - The LumenPnP is an open source pick and place machine